 Compliance will ensure that the proposed development incorporates energy-efficient windows, doors, insulation, fixtures and appliances, and lighting, heating, air and ventilation systems.
 The Project will not conflict with or obstruct a state or local plan for renewable energy or energy efficiency.

-The Certified EIR did not contemplate energy.
 Therefore, the Project will not result in new or increased significant impacts beyond those already identified in the Certified EIR.